Greece To Expel 12 Russian Diplomats: Foreign Ministry - UrduPoint

 "Greek authorities have declared 12 members of diplomatic and consular missions of the Russian Federation accredited in Greece... as personae non gratae," the foreign ministry said.

-Countries including Italy, Spain and Slovenia followed suit on Tuesday -- while the European Union itself declared "persona non grata" a group of Russian officials working with its institutions.

-Athens did not specifically mention the Ukraine conflict, but said its move Wednesday came under the 1961 and 1963 Vienna conventions governing diplomatic and consular affairs.
+It did not specifically mention the Ukraine conflict, but said the move came under 1961 and 1963 Vienna conventions governing diplomatic and consular affairs.